gypsydave5/gypsydave5.github.io/_posts/2015-02-01-hoisting-js.md

 only that, but I'm also working with some damn clever and patient people who are happy to explain things to me as we go along.

-So here's what I've learned about JavaScript in the last month with Mat, Mike, Danielle, Nick and many others.
+So my next thsee posts will be about some of what I've learned about JavaScript in the last month with Mat, Mike, Danielle, Nick and many others.

 ###Hoisting
-At then top of my list of "words I'd heard associated with JS but didn't have the foggiest", _hoisting_ or, more transparently, variable hoisting.
+At the top of my list of "words I'd heard associated with JS but didn't have the foggiest", _hoisting_ or, more transparently, variable hoisting.
 Behold the
 following: